knpuniversity/javascript/knpu/project-planning.md

 - used $.proxy so we could get "this"
 - used self later to keep this

+#### 14) Form: Isolate to an external file

+- using self-executing function
+- seeing an alias for undefined
+- still need to include the script file manually

+#### 15) Form: Isolate Symfony error processing

+- this returns an object, not even a function that acts as constructor
+- order including the script files is important
+- need to pass it into self-executing function

+### 16)

+- Moved creation of the ul error list into JavaScript
+- New ErrorList object has an easy API

 3) Add another form field after submitting
 * introduce delegate events